John Evelyn the Younger: Family

-Evelyn married, in 1679, Martha, daughter and coheiress of Richard Spenser, a Turkey merchant.
-She died 13 September 1726.
-By her he had two sons and three daughters, but only a son, John, and a daughter, Elizabeth (wife of Simon Harcourt, son of Simon Harcourt, 1st Viscount Harcourt), survived infancy.
+Evelyn married, in 1679, Martha, daughter and co-heiress of Richard Spenser, a Turkey merchant.
+She died on 13 September 1726.
+They had two sons and three daughters, but only a son, John, and a daughter, Elizabeth (wife of Simon Harcourt, son of Simon Harcourt, 1st Viscount Harcourt), survived infancy.

-The son John, born 1 March 1682, married, 18 September 1750, Anne, daughter of Edward Boscawen of Cornwall, was made a baronet 30 July 1713, built a library at the family seat of Wotton House, was a fellow of the Royal Society, and commissioner of customs, and died 18 July 1763.
-His grandson Sir Frederick Evelyn, a soldier, died without issue in 1812, and his estates fell to his widow, Mary, daughter of William Turton of Staffordshire, who bequeathed them on her death in 1817 to John Evelyn, a direct descendant of George Evelyn (1530–1603), and grandfather of William John Evelyn.
-Sir John, a first cousin of Sir Frederick, was fourth baronet, and with the death of this Sir John's brother Hugh, in 1848, the baronetcy became extinct.
+Their son John, born on 1 March 1682, married Anne, daughter of Edward Boscawen of Cornwall, on 18 September 1750.
+He was made a baronet 30 July 1713, built a library at the family seat of Wotton House, became a fellow of the Royal Society, and served as a commissioner of customs.
+He died on 18 July 1763.

+His grandson Sir Frederick Evelyn, a soldier, died without issue in 1812.
+His estates passed to his widow, Mary, daughter of William Turton of Staffordshire, who bequeathed them on her death in 1817 to John Evelyn, a direct descendant of George Evelyn (1530–1603), and grandfather of William John Evelyn.
+John, a first cousin of Frederick, became the fourth baronet.
+With the death of this Sir John's brother, Hugh, in 1848, the baronetcy became extinct.